Watts-James/Watts-James.github.io-TechComm/README.md

 Log-in to your GitHub account and navigate to the [GitHub](github.com) homepage.

 ### **<ins>Creating a Repository</ins>**
-1. On your GitHub homepage create a new repository by clicking 'New' under 'Recent Repositories' on the leftside of the page.
+1. On your GitHub homepage create a new repository by clicking 'New' under 'Recent Repositories' on the left side of the page.
 2. Set your repository name to be [GitHubUserName].io
     * ex.
 If your username is "example-name" then your Repository should be named "example-name.io"
 3. Ensure that your repository is set to **Public**
-4. Check the box lablled 'Add a README file'
+4. Check the box labelled 'Add a README file'
     * This will auto generate an empty README.md file which will be used later.

 ### **<ins>Adding Files</ins>**